-The DM643x VPFE module resets are tied to the device reset signals.
+The VPFE module resets are tied to the device reset signals.

 In addition, the VPFE modules can be reset by transitioning to the SyncReset state of the PSC.
-Note that the VPFE is a subset of the VPSS module and has two module domains, the VPSSmstr processing domain and the VPSSslv register interface; thus, resetting either of these also affects the video processing back end (VPBE).
+Note that the VPFE has two module domains, the VPSSmstr processing domain and the VPSSslv register interface.